NogaS1/EPTScoringAlgorithms/README.md

 ## EPT's Score Calculation

-Calculate EPT scores using one of the 9 algorithms recommended in Segal-Gordon et al. (in press).
-Segal-Gordon et al. (in press) recommended Algorithms 1 and 7.
+Calculate EPT scores using one of the 9 algorithms recommended in Segal-Gordon et al. (2024).
+Segal-Gordon et al. (2024) recommended Algorithms 1 and 7.
 Algorithm 1 is set as default.

 ## Algorithm Details